 Examine the Weaving Style

-The first step in identifying your antique rug is to examine how it was woven.
-Most antique rugs will be wool, jute, cotton, or another natural fiber, but the construction methods can vary.
-Artisans create rugs in a number of different ways, but there are a few primary types of antique rug construction.
+Another layer to rug identification is looking at the way the textiles were woven together.
+Most antique rugs were crafted out of wool, jute, cotton, or another natural fiber, but their construction methods can vary.
+Both historic and modern artisans create rugs in a number of different ways, but there are a few primary types of antique rug construction.

-According to Area Rug Facts, flat weaving involves stretching fibers, called the "weft," on a loom and then interweaving additional fibers, called the "warp."
-This type of rug won't have any pile, or fiber ends showing on the surface.
+Flat weaving involves stretching fibers, called the "weft," on a loom, and then interweaving additional fibers, called the "warp."
+This type of rug won't have any pile, or fiber ends, showing on the surface.
 Flat weaving is a classic style that lends itself to simple designs.
 In most cases, antique flat-woven rugs were made by hand.

 Another way antique rugs are constructed is through hand knotting, according to the Nazmiyal Collection.
 There are a number of different knotting styles, but all of them involve tying fiber pieces around the weft on the rug loom.
 These pieces can be various lengths, but they will provide pile.
 A hand-knotted rug may have an open or closed back.
 This means that when you look at the underside of the rug, you may be able to see the fiber pieces.
 Alternatively, the back may be covered with fabric.